 Christopher Boyne is a partner based in the London office, where he works in the Litigation Department.
 He specialises in complex litigation and has wide-ranging commercial litigation experience across a wide variety of industries and geographies including financial institutions and multinational corporations.

-He has represented clients on a variety of high-profile litigation matters including multinational corporates in large-scale corporate disputes, clients involved in shareholder/joint venture disputes, and advising on interim and protective measures in both English and foreign courts.
+He has represented clients on a variety of high-profile litigation matters including large-scale corporate disputes, shareholder/joint venture disputes, civil fraud claims and court applications relating to arbitral proceedings.
+He has extensive experience of applications to challenge the jurisdiction of the English Courts as well and advising on interim and protective measures in both English and foreign courts.
 This experience includes successfully obtaining and defending billion-dollar freezing injunctions.
 He has also advised on a wide range of banking and financial services disputes, including in respect of some of the most significant cases arising out of the collapse of Lehman Brothers.

 Mr. Boyne is ranked as a Next Generation Partner for Commercial Litigation in The Legal 500 UK (2020) which describes him as “someone with the ability to take charge of the most difficult disputes.
 He handles - and wins - heavy, complex commercial disputes matters and is a hit with clients - one to watch.”
 In previous editions of the guide he has been described as “incredibly hardworking” and “a smart, commercial and pragmatic litigator”.
 He is also recommended for his commercial litigation practice by Benchmark Litigation Europe (2020) which has described him as “a star of the future.”
 In addition, Legal Week shortlisted Mr. Boyne as a Rising Star in its Commercial Litigation & Arbitration Awards.